You are looking at 1-20 of 34 articles

 This is an advance summary of a forthcoming article in the Oxford Research Encyclopedia of Anthropology.
 Please check back later for the full article.

-At the same time, there exists a vibrant community of “practicing,” “professional,” “public,” and “applied” anthropologists employed in a variety of non-academic settings.
-Anthropological skills and perspectives are of use to many BGN employers, and in a few industries, the value of anthropology is generally accepted: historic preservation, public health, and user experience research are prominent examples.
+Anthropological skills and perspectives are of use in many professional contexts, and in a few industries, the value of anthropology is generally accepted: historic preservation, public health, and user experience research are prominent examples.
+As a result, a vibrant community of “practicing,” “professional,” “public,” and “applied” anthropologists has taken root in a variety of non-academic settings.
 The relationship between academia and professional practice is sometimes difficult, however, as some practitioners feel stigmatized or excluded by academics, while others inhabit professional spaces where academic anthropology is largely irrelevant.

-While anthropologists often speak of a “divide” or “split” between academic and practicing anthropology, this view overlooks the fact that much work in applied anthropology maintains a presence in both higher education and BGN institutions.
-Not only do projects often involve collaboration among team members with diverse careers, but individual anthropologists may simultaneously maintain both academic and non-academic affiliations or move between professional spheres over the course of their career.
-While the social pressures to attend graduate school and seek traditional faculty jobs are real, anthropologists have responded to them in a variety of ways, and observers must account for all contexts of practice in order to reach a full understanding of the profession.
+While anthropologists often speak of a “divide” or “split” between academic and practicing anthropology, this view overlooks the fact that much work in the discipline maintains a presence both inside and outside of higher education institutions.
+Not only do anthropologists often form collaborative partnerships among members with diverse professional commitments, but individual anthropologists may simultaneously maintain both academic and non-academic affiliations, and they may move among professional spheres over the course of their career.
+If we are to reach a full understanding of the profession, we must move beyond a simplistic “academic/practitioner” dualism to consider these diverse professional contexts and work-life trajectories.

 This is an advance summary of a forthcoming article in the Oxford Research Encyclopedia of Anthropology.
 Please check back later for the full article.